G-Corp/kafe/doc/kafe_consumer.md

 ## Description ##

-To create a consumer, create a function with 5 parameters :
+To create a consumer, create a function with 6 parameters :

 ```

  -module(my_consumer).

- -export([consume/5]).
+ -export([consume/6]).

- consume(Topic, Partition, Offset, Key, Value) ->
+ consume(CommitID, Topic, Partition, Offset, Key, Value) ->
    % Do something with Topic/Partition/Offset/Key/Value
    ok.
 ```

+The `consume` function must return `ok` if the message was treated, `false` otherwise.

 Then start a new consumer :